-With policy responses in the GFC having been made "on the run" there is much analysis and evaluation required against such criteria to ensure better future crisis response policies.
+With policy responses having been made "on the run" there is much analysis and evaluation required against these criteria to ensure better future crisis response policies.

 What immediate lessons can be drawn from these crisis responses and their effects about perceived failings in extant regulation?
-Some important examples include:
+A few examples include: